 The Bridge at The Yards Park

 If you love unique architecture the bridge at The Yards if a fantastic spot to capture day or night.
 I wouldn’t recommend heading here too late since you’ll be hassled by security guards after 10pm.
-Just avoid this spot when a National’s game is happening.
+To avoid large crowds avoid this spot when a National’s game is happening.
 After shooting here make a stop by Ice Cream Jubilee for a delicious scoop.

 I love CityCenter’s extremely modern look (plus you can stop at Momofuku Milk Bar for ice cream while you’re there).
 CityCenter has to be one of my favorite instagrammable places in DC.
-Be careful here since the security guards are known to hassle photographers here, telling them it’s for personal use usually gets them off your back.
+Be careful here since the security guards often hassle photographers here.
+Telling guards it’s for personal use usually gets them off your back.

 Unique Times to Visit: During the DC Cherry Blossom Festival (usually in March) CityCenter adds awesome pink lanterns to it’s Palmer Alley.
 Additionally for July they changed the lights in Palmer Alley to be red white and blue.
 During the Winter months they had giant snowflakes lining the Alley as well.